Fengxiang clay sculpture: History

+Subjects

+The subjects of the figurines span a wide range of bold and brief shapes of wild exaggeration and bright colours with a strong local flavour.

-Large clay tiger for hanging are frequent examples of Fengxiang’s clay sculpture works.
-Tiger is believed to protect families from evil spirits and bring fortune and safety to children.
-Large in size and rich in colors, it looks powerful and majestic.
-Auspicious designs like peony (wealth), pomegranate (having lots of children), “Buddha’s hand” (happiness and kindness), lotus (holy symbol of Buddhism), golden fish (surplus), peach (longevity), and fylfot, or swastika (endless happiness) are drawn on its body, and followed by bright colors.
-Frog design sculpture with “Five Poisons” is a unique design popular in rural areas.
+Large wall hangings depicting the heads of animals such as tiger and oxen, are another type of clay sculpture.
+Auspicious designs like peony (wealth), pomegranate (fertility), “Buddha’s hand” (happiness and kindness), lotus (holy symbol of Buddhism), golden fish (surplus), peach (longevity), and fylfot, or swastika (endless happiness) are drawn on its body.

+Frog sculptures with the “Five Poisons” is a unique design popular in rural areas.
 Ancient Chinese generally called the scorpion, centipede, snake, gecko, and toad the “Five Poisons.”
 The frog is of the same family as the toad in the “Five Poisons.”
 People put this hanging frog with “Five Poisons” on children’s beds, with their venomous powers, to keep away evil spirits and disaster from children.

+Human figurines of historical figures such as Guan Gong are also made.